Chris-Lee-Ca/NextJS-Game-Engine/game-engine/extensions/modules/MainCharacterDirectionControlModule/README.md

-# MainCharacterControlModule
+# MainCharacterDirectionControlModule

-Main Character Control Module manages direction related interaction to the main character.
+Main Character Direction Control Module manages direction related interaction to the main character.

 It relies on information provided by the `KeyboardEventModule`.
 Please ensure that the `KeyboardEventModule` is activated for this module to function correctly.